Want to know more?

 If, when the auction closes, there are not sufficient funds generated to cover the loan and the Invest & Fund Underwriters are not able to make up the shortfall, the drawdown will not complete and the monies pledged by Lenders via the auction will be returned to their Invest & Fund account.

 Invest & Fund only places propositions onto the marketplace that we believe will be funded, and to date all of the loans that have been posted on our Lending Marketplace have been successfully funded.
 However, in the unlikely event that a drawdown request was under-subscribed, or was refused on credit assessment grounds this is likely to require a Borrower to increase their own equity in the project, restructure the drawdown or seek finance elsewhere.
-All of our loan propositions require Borrower equity to be in place at the outset which means that there should be an equity cushion as the value of the asset is likely to exceed the commitment of our Lenders, however in exceptional circumstances, should this not be adequate, then there are guarantees to call upon, to seek to make up any shortfall.
+All of our loan propositions require Borrower equity to be in place at the outset which means that there should be an equity cushion as the value of the asset is likely to exceed the commitment of our Lenders, however in exceptional circumstances, should this not be adequate, then there are generally guarantees or other security to call upon, but it should be rememebered that Lenders' capital is at risk so repayment is not guaranteed.

 Invest & Fund Lenders include High Net Worth Individuals, Family Offices, Funds and Companies who lend via our marketplace and the majority of our Lenders see the loans when details are posted on the Lending Marketplace, but there are exceptions to this.
 Some of our larger Lenders will only lend if they can take the whole loan; this is because they want to have control of any key decisions and have the security held in their name.
 This category of Lender is known as a Whole Loan Lender, and details of loan proposals which meet their pre-defined criteria may be provided at an early stage in the application review process, prior to being published on the Lending Marketplace.
 We also have a category of Lender termed as High Value Part Loan Lenders who are assessed as having the capability of funding either £100k or 25% or more of an individual loan.
 These Lenders may see a loan before it is posted onto the Lending Marketplace as part of our assessment of ensuring that a loan has a high probability of being funded.
 Our Underwriters also see loans at an early stage.
 Underwriters will meet any shortfall between Lender funds and the drawdown amount, but not all loans are underwritten.